 Searching on your own is the logical first step in finding a lost animal.
 Check your street and nearby cross streets, looking for signs of your pet.
 Make sure to call your pet’s name and listen carefully for signs that they may be hiding.

 Especially for pets who could be injured, being out on their own may feel scary.
 Many animals will hide, even if their favorite human is nearby.
 This is especially true with recently adopted animals or those with difficult backgrounds.
-Be patient and friendly when calling to your pet, and try to remain calm, and speak in reassuring tones
+Be patient and friendly when calling your pet try to remain calm, and speak in reassuring tones

 Use Favorite Foods and Snacks